psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 ' I saw nothing.
 I will say nothing.
 I am tired of my life.'

 The Black Lady went away, and the young woman went out, and with nothing on her head wandered through the trees.
 She was weary.
 She sat down.
-Presently there came a man riding upcm horseback, he was a keeper.
+Presently there came a man riding upon horseback, he was a keeper.
 He asked her where she was going.
-She told him all the Blaok Lady had done to her.
+She told him all the Black Lady had done to her.

 'Get up,' said the man.
 'Come hehind me upon the horse's back!'